tommasodargenio/wallpaperchum/README.md

 Please refer to the [contributing](docs/CONTRIBUTING.md) guidelines for further information.

 ## Usage
+This is a fully portable application and does not require installation, download the zip archive from the [release](https://github.com/tommasodargenio/wallpaperbuddy/releases) page, unzip in a folder and you are good to go.

-Open a command shell and type wallpaperbubby without parameters to show the help.
+Open a command shell in the folder where you have unzipped the archive and type wallpaperbubby without parameters, this will show the help with the list of available parameters and options.
 For more information please refer to the [wiki](https://github.com/tommasodargenio/wallpaperbuddy/wiki)

 ### Quick Examples